Real projects

 Automation of monthly payroll processing

-Every month the same steps: download documents from the accounting system, name them, save them, send them to clients, send them to authorities.
-Accountants performed these steps manually — that is exactly what we automated.
-The accountant stayed in charge of professional review; the system took over the routine.
+Every month the same steps: download documents from the accounting system, save them, send to clients, send to authorities.
+Accountants did all of this manually — that is exactly what we automated.

 "Payroll automation saves each accountant 3 hours of work every month.
 Multiplied by twenty employees — that's tangible help." — Account Professional a.s.